Akkoxs/NC-DCNN/README.txt

 Image processing model is trained, tested and validated using "Project 2 Data" which includes labelled data for cracks, missing heads (for screws) and delamination of paint.

+PLEASE NOTE
+- Steps1-4.py is my work on my PC
+- Steps1-4Parallel.py is my work on my Laptop (which has a better CPU)

 Project 2 Data
 -Data
 --test